“While adding the finishing touches to a painting might appear insignificant,

 Finishing the room is on my list of things to accomplish this year.

-If you have any ideas, I’d love to hear them!
+If you have any ideas, I’d love to hear them.

-Flooring: DuChateau pre-finished, engineered wood in Basal
+Flooring: DuChateau pre-finished, engineered European oak in Basal

 Wall Paint: Farrow & Ball Slipper Satin

-Ceiling Paint: Benjamin Moore White Opulence
+Ceiling & Trim Paint: Benjamin Moore White Opulence

-Chandelier: Circa Lighting, Jacqueline Flushmount
+Chandelier: Aerin Signature Collection Jacqueline Series Flushmount

 Bed: RH Jameson Fabric Bed, covered in Vintage Velvet in Slate Blue

-Table Lamps: William Sonoma Home, AERIN Culloden Table Lamp in Blue Lagoon
+Table Lamps: William Sonoma Home, Aerin Culloden Table Lamp in Blue Lagoon

 Throw Blanket: Target Chunky Knit Throw